Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/SplunkDataManipulation.md

 *Q1: Create a regex pattern to extract all three fields from the VPN logs.*

-> No Answer Required - The regex is defined earlier in the task materials.
+> No answer needed - But, anyway, the regex is defined earlier in the task materials.

 *Q2 Extract the Username field from the sourcetype purchase_logs we worked on earlier.
 How many Users were returned in the Username field after extraction?*